node-modules/agentkeepalive/README.md

     in a free state.
 Only relevant if `keepAlive` is set to `true`.
     Default = `256`.
   * `socketActiveTTL` {Number} Sets the socket active time to live, even if it's in use.
-    If not setted the behaviour continues the same (the socket will be released only when free) Default = `null`.
+    If not set, the behaviour keeps the same (the socket will be released only when free) Default = `null`.

 ## Usage